cypress-io/cypress-documentation/source/guides/references/roadmap.md

 - [x] You can now overwrite existing commands with `Cypress.Commands.overwrite`. <OPEN A NEW ISSUE>
 - [x] We removed an artificial delay that was being set in between commands.
 This means test commands now run faster.
 - [x] You can now disable Cypress global exception handler for your application.
 Fixes {% issue 254 %}
 - [x] Uncaught errors appearing in your spec files or support files are now properly caught, have the right exit code, and display correctly.
-Fixes {% issue 345 %}
+Fixes {% issue 345 %} and {% issue 476 %}.
 - [x] Cypress will now scroll past multiple elements that cover up an element to be interacted with.
 It also now factors in elements with `position: sticky`.
 Fixes {% issue 571 %} and {% issue 565 %}.
 - [x] Cypress now scrolls all parent containers (not just `window`) when attempting to {% url "check an element's actionability" interacting-with-elements#Actionability %}.
 Fixes {% issue 569 %}.
 - [x] Using chai's `assert` interface now works correctly in your specs. <OPEN AN ISSUE>